Sometimes, you might have to face scars that pimples often leave behind. Acne scars develop from the intensive skin inflammation of cystic acne.

 This makes the acne scars look much less noticeable.

-Sometimes, microneedling therapy can be combined with PRP, growth factors, stem cells, vitamins, & serums.
+Sometimes, microneedling therapy by your doctor can be combined with PRP, growth factors, stem cells, vitamins, & serums.

 This combination therapy further enhances the elastin and collagen induction.
 Therefore, these combination therapies are useful in treating acne scars.